'Say Something' tip line in schools flags gun violence threats, study finds

 "We found that 50% of the time that tips containing a firearm were requiring that urgent response," Thulin says.
 That's significantly higher than for non-firearm related tips.

 Thulin and her colleagues chose to study a state where the tip line is available in all school districts.
 They did not name the state in their research, because they were concerned knowledge of the ongoing study could influence students' willingness to use the tip line.
-Other sources,including the Sandy Hook Promise Foundation, suggest that it is North Carolina.
+Other sources,including the Sandy Hook Promise Foundation and the state itself, identify it as North Carolina.

 Beverly Kingston, who directs the Center for the Study and Prevention of Violence at the University of Colorado, Boulder, wasn't involved in the study, and says its findings are heartening.